Inside this Article:

-- What Is the Sony Starvis 2 IMX678 Sensor?
+What Is Sony Starvis 2 IMX678 Sensor?
+How Can It Improve the Recording Experience?

 Introduction